T-Systems-MMS/ansible-nagios-downtimes/README.md

 Author Information
 ------------------

-This role was created by @FLiPp3r90
+This role was created by Filip Krahl